jyounker/niagara2022stories/content/about.md

 ---
 title: About
+omit_header_text: true
+description: About this project
+type: page
+menu: main
 date: 2021-03-26T09:40:17.000-04:00
-draft: false
 ---
-# About this project

-My name is Jonathan Younker, and I'm a librarian at Brock University, located in St. Catharines, Ontario.
-I received a research grant through  the VPR Canada Games Grants program for this project.
+My name is Jonathan Younker, and I'm a librarian at [Brock University](https://www.brocku.ca/), located in St. Catharines, Ontario.
+I received a research grant through the [VPR Canada Games Grants program](https://brocku.ca/canada-games/research-subcommittee/vpr-grants-program/) for this project.

 ### Goals